1fish2/BBQTimer/README.md

 # BBQTimer Android app

-It's a stopwatch with a twist or two:
+It's a stopwatch with a twist (or two):
 1. It has a lock screen widget so you can check the timer without unlocking your phone.
 2. [TODO] It can set alarm times (like a count-down timer) while still counting up the time that the food has been cooking, however long that takes.